jaireddjawed/Auto-Student-Email/readme.md

 ```

 * When you run the script for the first time, it will ask to send a code to the phone number associated with your iCloud account.
-Select your phone number and wait until Apple calls you and gives you the code. **Do not enter the code that was given to you from your Apple device.
+Select your phone number and wait until Apple calls you and gives you the code. **Do not enter the code that was given to you through a push notification.
 It will not work.**

 * The script will automatically adjust the session time to the student's time zone.